zmitchell/artifact/book/src/Tools.md

 Let's get this out of the way first: except for some of the simplest libraries, developer documents should **not** be your only design documents!
-The things your users are concerned about should almost never be the implementation details of your project, and unless your library is so simple that all design decisions fit in a few sentences, your code documentation won't cut it for preserving intent or pointing out the relationships between components.
+The things your users are concerned about should almost never be the implementation details or architecture of your project, and unless your library is so simple that all design decisions fit in a few sentences, your code documentation won't cut it for preserving intent or pointing out the relationships between components.

 This is not to say that user (README) and developer (code) documentation are not critical to a project's quality: they absolutely are.
 But they should not